-Ī Service Statements Key Performance Indicators Target Progress at 30 June 2009 Provide free and accessible history and heritage exhibitions to the people of the City of the Hawkesbury as well as the wider community.
+Servic e Statements Key Performance Indicators Target Progress at 30 June 2009 history and exhibitions the City of ee and accessible d heritage s to the people of f the Hawkesbury as e wider community.
 1.1 Provide a program of exhibitions.
 An ongoing program of exhibitions is developed.
 Temporary exhibitions changed over in April, with a focus on John Tebbutt and astronomy.
 Information in the permanent exhibition has been updated and work on Howes House 're-interpretation' has commenced.
-The collection management project is ongoing 1 2.
-Encourage community participation in history and heritage.
-Increase community participation in history and heritage.
-Maintain an active and well trained volunteer base of 40.
+The collection management project is ongoing e community on in history and Increase community participation in history and heritage.
 Exceeded target: 52 trained museum volunteers, who participate as guides, heritage walk tour guides, receptionists, researchers and exhibition assistants.
-12 public programs per year.
 Exceeded target: Walking tours are programmed to run every weekend (depending on weather conditions), 6 workshops have been held on conservation and collection management techniques; 7 talks have been given to special interest groups and other historical societies; 4 functions have been held: AnniversaryGEMS Christmas function, HHS cheque handover.
-24 education/school groups since July 2008.
-Provide high quality heritage programs that contribute to cultural tourism in the Hawkesbury.
+24 education/school groups since July 2008. programs igh quality heritage that contribute to urism in the ury.
 3.1 Promote use of the museum.
-Produce and distribute Museum program information at least twice a year - incorporating a 5% increase in digital distributions per annum.
 Exceeded target: production of museum information is ongoing, with brochures and handouts being distributed regularly.
 A 360 degree walkthrough is on the Museum page of the HCC website which shows visitors interacting with the museum displays.
 A museum e-mailing list is in development, with over 300 members.